esheldon/nsim/config/README.md

     - bring in run-dg06zmcal01
     - using sensitivity directly in lensfit sum
     - 100 looks fine
-    - before doing lower s/n need to think on prior.
-Is using true prior appropriate?
-How would we get that in the real world?  might cause problems for the nearest neighbor matching, if the range of the true prior doesn't match the values from the low s/n run.
-Should just do the fits (easier in moment space)
     - implemented prior from the run.
     - rerunning at s/n=100 to make sure all went well
         - ok